Open rates can be a useless metric

 Why open rates are no longer reliable

-Open rate is one of the most widely used email marketing metrics, but it tells only part of the story.
+Open rate is one of the most widely used email marketing metrics, but it reveals just one aspect of campaign performance.
 As its name suggests, it indicates the percentage of subscribers who open a given email.

 Let's say you email 100 people, and 20 of them open it.
 In that case, your open rate would be 20%.